NEW BIKES ARRIVING IN DECEMBER - PRE ORDERS NOW OPEN

 What To Carry In Your Basic Bike Repair Kit

 Any bike that gets ridden seriously as transportation or on long rides needs at least a basic tool/emergency kit, and the knowledge to use it unless the rider is always in a position to call a friend with a car or a cab when their bike needs a quick fix on the road.
-If you never travel more than a few miles, this can be overkill, and calling a friend or a cab may be just the ticket, but if you want to be more self-reliant, this is something you should seriously consider.
+If you never travel more than a few miles, this can be overkill, and calling a friend or an Uber may be just the ticket, but if you want to be more self-reliant, this is something you should seriously consider.
 This list may sound like an awful lot of stuff to carry, but really, it only weighs a few lbs and fits in a small, under-seat bag that comes off quickly so I don’t have to leave it with the bike if theft is a concern.
 If you always carry a regular rack top bag, you can also just put all this in a small nylon bag and throw it in there, but I prefer an under-seat bag.

-We’ve already discussed the Topeak ALiEN 2 multi-tool, but what else should you carry?
+We’ve already discussed the Topeak Alien 2 multi-tool, but what else should you carry?

 HERE’S WHAT I HAVE IN MY TOOLKIT:

-Multi-tool: Again, I use the ALiEN, but there are lots of good options if you prefer something else.
+Multi-tool: Again, I use the Alien, but there are lots of good options if you prefer something else.

 Mini Pump: This actually goes on the frame of your bike, as it’s a bit too big for most under-seat bags.
 Coming soon, we’ll have a review from Bill of his very favorite one, but a good pump is a lifesaver.
 Some people instead carry a CO2 inflator, which is faster and easier to use but does require disposable cartridges, and each time you have a flat, you’ll need at least 2 of those cartridges.
 There are combined pump/inflator tools that we’ll also talk about soon.